Designer dog breeds are a very popular choice for potential dog buyers today.

 This breed requires a significant amount of exercise, mental stimulation and a quality diet to provide it with a chance to live a potentially full and healthy life.

-One of the biggest parts in being a successful dog owner involves getting to know your dog and being sensitive to how they are feeling – physically and mentally.
+One of the biggest parts of being a successful dog owner involves getting to know your dog and being sensitive to how they are feeling – physically and mentally.

 This will be important when diagnosing situations where your pet might not be feeling well or when something may be out of the ordinary.